 Check all your fluid levels including engine oil, cooling system, power steering (most modern cars have electric steering) transmission or transaxle (FWD) differential and others.
 Look for any increase in fluid levels.
 If the car has water damage, it can sometimes be hard to get dipsticks back into the tube.
 You might also find that the reading on it is off — typically saying there’s more oil or fluid than there is.

 If you suspect water in the engine oil you will notice that it is milky which means there are water droplets in the crankcase.
 I suggest removing the sump plug and attempting to drain the oil.
 You will notice immediately if there is any water because water is heavier than oil and will drain first.
 Proceed to drain completely replacing engine oil and filter.
 Remember to do this with drive-line components too.

 Before Starting The Flood-Damaged Car

 Before starting the car it’s important to check for any signs of water in the combustion chamber.
-The first hints or signs water may have entered is if you remove components from the induction system like the air filter and air intake hoses.
-If you see water then good chance water has entered the intake system including combustion chambers too.
+The first hint or signs water may have entered is if you remove components from the induction system like the air filter and air intake hoses.
+If you see water then good chance water has entered the intake system including the combustion chambers.

 From here, the best way to check for signs of water in your engine is with an inspection camera.
 It will give you a good look at the inside of the combustion chamber – if there’s water, you’ll know!
 If you don’t do this and you try and start your car the water in the combustion chamber can not compress (hydro lock) and will cause damage to major internal parts like pistons and connecting rods.
 Another way is to remove all spark plugs or on a diesel remove all injectors.